 On this page:

 Vaccination: The UHS Allergy, Immunization and Travel Health Clinic offers the vaccine by appointment only.
-To make an appointment, visit or call 734-764-8325.
+To make an appointment, call 734-764-8320.

 Considerations for vaccination include: